Betula p. 'Fastigiata' - 125-150 CM C4

 * attractive yellow autumn colouring

-The deciduous leaves of the Silver birch 'Fastigiata' are light green, triangular, alternate, coarsely serrated.
+The deciduous leaves of Silver birch 'Fastigiata' are light green, triangular, alternate, coarsely serrated.
 They are about 3 - 7 cm in size.
 Silver birch 'Fastigiata' turns bright yellow in autumn.

 Bark